evkx/evkx.github.io/content/technology/battery/charging/_index.md

 ---
-title: Charging
+title: EV Charging Explained: Technology, Performance, and Real-World Factors
 linktitle: Charging
 description: Charging the battery is the process of adding new energy to the battery.
 weight: 8
 navicon: bi-battery-charging
 ---

 <!-- markdownlint-disable MD033 -->

-Charging an EV battery involves the movement of electric charge carriers, such as electrons and ions, between the battery's electrodes.
-The battery has two electrodes, a cathode and an anode, separated by an electrolyte.
+Charging an EV battery involves moving electricity into the battery, where it's stored as chemical energy.
+This occurs through the movement of electrons and ions between the battery's two electrodes: the cathode and anode, separated by an electrolyte.

-During the charging process, electrons flow from the charging source (e.g., charging station) to the cathode, where they are stored in the cathode material.
-At the same time, positive ions in the electrolyte flow from the cathode to the anode through the separator.
+During charging, electrons flow from the power source (e.g., a charging station) to the cathode.
+Simultaneously, positive ions move from the cathode to the anode through the electrolyte.
+Once fully charged, the battery stores energy via a high potential difference between its terminals, ready to power the vehicle.

-When the battery is fully charged, the cathode material is at its maximum capacity to store electrons, and the anode is fully depleted of positive ions.
-The battery is in a stable state with a high potential difference between the cathode and the anode, which provides the electric energy stored in the battery.

 <figure>
 <img src="https://media.evkx.net/multimedia/technology/battery/charging/batteryconceptcharging.drawio.svg" class="img-fluid mx-auto d-block">